Ohel Avraham Home

 Parking Lot O, Enter at Colie's Cafe

 Directions: Click here for a map of Naz and driving directions.
 Our services are held at the "Elizabeth George Hall" on the ground floor, entrance at Parking Lot O, at Colie's Cafe, shown on the upper center part of the campus map.
 Access is easiest from East Ave, and parking is available in Lot O, overflow parking in Lot P, both near to George Hall.
-We will be in the Sulam Center.
+Enter into Colie's Cafe, and proceed to the double doors on the right side.
+We are directly ahead in the Sulam Center.

 Our name, Ohel Avraham, means Abraham’s tent.
 Midrash tells us that Sarah and Abraham’s tent was open on all four sides to allow visitors from all directions.
 Midrash also shares that Sarah would make elaborate meals for visitors when they came.
 We have built our minyan on these foundations: welcoming all Jews, and strengthening our community through sharing food and learning.